joshmiller-dev/wedding/README.md

 # wedding
-Site for our wedding this October.
+Site I made using boostrap to review knowledge for our wedding on October 10th 2020.